All settings are stored in the URL. This is updated every time you make a change.

 Insertion of a screening barrier will reduce the level of a source using the formulae of ISO9613-2.
 The guidance states that this reduction in any octave band is limited to 20dB in the case of a single screen or 25dB for multiple screens.

 You may want to disable this limit to see what effect it has on the final levels.

-A barrier is only considered to be screening if the horizontal dimension perpendicular to the source-to-receiver line is greater than the wavelength.
+Following the method in ISO9613-2, a barrier is only considered to be screening if the horizontal dimension perpendicular to the source-to-receiver line is greater than the wavelength.

 You may want to disable this check to explore the unusual effect it causes.
 For example, as you move around a barrier its apparent width in your field of vision decreases.
 There will be a point where this width drops below the wavelength of the source and the barrier will no longer be considered to be screening.

 In the formulae of ISO9613-2 (1996) ground effects are removed by the insertion of a barrier.
 However, ISO17534-3 (2015) recommends that only negative ground effects are removed - i.e. attenuation due to ground absorption.